nihal-rao/Style-transfer/README.md

 **How to use it:**
 * In the run.py main function, set the paths of the source image and the style image.
-* Set the path where you wsnt the result to be stored.
+* Set the path where you wish the result to be stored.
 * Execute the run.py script
 * Voila!
 Now try changing the hyperparameters in the main function ;)